adamsilver/fdpb/03-Book-A-Flight.md

 ## Confirming a flight

-If there are flights matching the users preferences, the page will display a list of flights represented by radio buttons.
-Radio buttons are perfectly suited here, because we can fit price, time and any other pertinent information inside the related label.
+Having collected all the information necessary, the system is in a position to offer a list of available flights matching the users preferences.

+We represent each choice as a radio button.
+They are perfectly suited because they allow us to add as much information, such as price and time easily inside the label.

+How it might look:

 ![Image](./images/image.png)

-Clicking *continue*, saves their flight time and sends them to the next step.
+Clicking *next*, saves their flight time and sends them to the next step.

 ## Choosing a seat